daanno/Onbrand.2.0/Setup/MONOREPO_SUMMARY.md

 - ✅ Brand stored in user metadata for context

 ### 3. **Database Setup**
-- ✅ `brands` table with ACME and Globex
+- ✅ `brands` table with ACT and Globex
 - ✅ `brand_users` table for user-brand mapping
 - ✅ Trigger `on_auth_user_created` auto-assigns users
 - ✅ RLS policies for brand isolation